What are the signs of a hacked email?

 So you’ve changed your passwords, what’s next?
 It’s all about knowledge and education.
 Learn about internet safety – how to keep your personal details safe and away from any prying eyes.

 - Use a Virtual Private Network.
 A VPN will keep your online traffic completed encrypted, protecting your private information from anyone with questionable motives.
-NordVPN provides the widest-reaching coverage with server’s located across the globe – along with implementing military-grade encryption while doing so.
+NordVPN provides the widest-reaching coverage with servers located across the globe – along with implementing state-of-the-art encryption while doing so.
+It also has the Threat Protection feature that helps you to identify malicious files, warns about dodgy websites, and blocks trackers and intrusive ads.

 - Think twice about your app choices.
-According to a 2017 report by Webroot, 32% of free content was viewed as malicious in nature.
-Look at the reviews, do they seem legitimate?
+Free apps can often be loaded with trojans and other malware.
+Before downloading anything, look at the reviews.
+Do they seem legitimate?
 If not, think twice about adding it to your device.

 - Apply two-factor authentication.
 This kind of security practice compels you to provide two forms of verification to access the desired account.
 Using a bank card number (something you possess) alongside a PIN code (something you know) would be a good example of this.